 Greater Melbourne’s sewerage is a network of over 3,000km of pipes and pumps, which are managed by Melbourne Water and local retail water companies.
 These safely transfer sewage from homes and businesses to treatment plants for processing, and are vital to the health of our environment, our communities and our families.

 Melbourne Water’s part of the sewerage network includes:

 Our city is always changing with more and more people wanting to call Melbourne home.
 This is why we constantly monitor and maintain our sewerage network to keep it in good working condition.

 - trimming tree roots to prevent blockages, using high-pressure water jets

-- major works and projects to replace aging pipes or increase their capacity – including our $100 million sewer relining and manhole rehabilitation program.
+- major works and projects to replace ageing pipes or increase their capacity – including our $100 million sewer relining and manhole rehabilitation program.

 How you can help

-- Check your stormwater plumbing isn’t connected to sewerage.
+Tip: check that your stormwater plumbing isn’t connected to the sewerage system.

 Got it?
 Watch this video to test your knowledge: